-Domestic organizations owing \$500 or more and foreign organizations with an office or place of business in the United States should see Depository Method of Tax Payment on page 3.
+Domestic organizations owing \$500 or more and foreign organizations with an office or place of business in the United States should see Depository Method of Tax Payment earlier.

 Part V. Statements Regarding Certain Activities and Other Information

 Complete all items in Part V.